Demagogue: Fearmongering

 Many demagogues have risen to power by evoking fear in their audiences, to stir them to action and prevent deliberation.
 Fear of rape, for example, is easily evoked.
 "Pitchfork Ben" Tillman's rhetoric was most vivid when he was describing imaginary scenes in which white women were raped by black men lurking by the side of the road.
 He depicted black men as having an innate "character weakness" consisting of a fondness for raping white women.
 Tillman was elected governor of South Carolina in 1890, and elected senator repeatedly from 1895 to 1918.

+After the September 11 attacks in the United States, terrorism and national security became prominent political issues.
+After Democrats lost control of the Congress in 2004, former U.S. president Bill Clinton opined: "When people are feeling insecure, they'd rather have someone who is strong and wrong rather than somebody who is weak and right."
+The Clinton aphorism was later applied to describe why the political tactics of Donald Trump were successful, and how Democrats might do better in related elections.